frank038/Qt5simplearchiver/README.md

 - should work with all archive files managed by 7z
 - opens almost all passworded files supported by 7z (at the moment with 7z archive type don't): asks for a passwor.

 Limitations: only one item at time can be extracted.
+Only files can be extracted, no folders and their content.
 Drag and drop only works with my file manager SimpleFM because both use a custom mimetype.